digicademy/hydra-scraper/README.md

 - Add URL composition feature of the Beacon standard
 - Re-add the interactive mode
-- Re-add a `-csv` option and remove leftovers file
+- Re-add a `-csv` option and remove leftover file
-- Imlement a `-help` option

 **Possible improvements**